 “Maitake[i]” is the Japanese name for Grifola frondosa.
 English common names include hen-of-the-woods (not to be confused with chicken-of-the-woods, which it does not closely resemble), sheep’s head, and ram’s head, but many English speakers call it Maitake.

-Maitake[ii] is a widespread and very large polypore mushroom used as both food and traditional folk medicine.
+Maitake[ii] is a widespread (but also exotic) very large polypore mushroom used as both food and traditional folk medicine.
 In recent decades, scientific research has begun at least tentatively supporting the mushroom’s medicinal use.

 Maitake Mushroom Identification and Description

 Cap: fan-shaped, many massed on one branching stem, blackish upper surface, white interior.

 Pore Surface: extends most of the way down the stem.
 Gray aging to white, then yellowish.
 Does not bruise.

 Edibility: cap is considered choice when young but grows tougher with age.
 Stem is tough and rarely eaten.

 Habitat: grows near the base of certain trees where it feeds on dead or possibly living wood.
 Experts disagree on whether the fungus harms living trees.
 Oak species are its favorite, though it will also feed on chestnuts, elms, and maples.

 Maitake grows in parts of Asia, Europe, and North America; in North America, it is common in the east but rare in the Rockies and westward.
 It often fruits from the same part of the same tree year after year in the summer and autumn.
 It resembles two other mushrooms, Meripilus sumstinei and Polyporus umbellatus, but experienced mushroom-hunters need not have difficulty differentiating among the three.

 Maitake has a long history as folk medicine in both Japan and China, and it is popular among modern enthusiasts of alternative medicine.
 Conditions that Maitake may be helpful for include the following[iii]: